niaz2016/yaqeenpay/DOCKER_DEPLOYMENT.md

 ## 📝 License

-This Docker configuration is part of the YaqeenPay project.
+This Docker configuration is part of the TechTorio project.
 See the main project license for details.